Welcome to today's edition of the Rush 24-7 podcast.

 The fringe lunatic insaniacs that make up the majority of his voters, he's losing them as well.

-And he's calling this the Buffett rule, named after Warren Buffett, who again enough with her.
+And he's calling this the Buffett rule, named after Warren Buffett, who, again, enough with her.

-Mr. Buffett, give her a raise.
+Mr. Buffet, give her a raise.

-This poor woman's being bandied about like a political football, as though she's sitting there in deep poverty because of some federal tax rate, and the solution to it is not to lower her taxes, is to raise everybody else's.
+This poor woman's being bandied about like a political football, as though she's sitting there in deep poverty because of some federal tax rate.

 The Buffett tax.